 |

-Tai Chi w/Constance - Tai Chi w/Constance Level I Tai Chi with Constance Tai Chi, often referred to as meditation-in-motion, is an ancient mind-body practice influenced by martial arts, traditional Chinese medicine, and Taoist philosophy.
+Tai Chi w/Constance - Tai Chi w/Constance Level II Tai Chi with Constance Tai Chi, often referred to as meditation-in-motion, is an ancient mind-body practice influenced by martial arts, traditional Chinese medicine, and Taoist philosophy.
 This weight-bearing exercise, appropriate for all ages and abilities, has multiple health benefits that include strengthening the bones, improving balance, and managing stress.
 Level I An introduction to the eight active ingredients of Tai Chi, the fundamental principles upon which Tai Chi is based.
 In addition, learn the basic elements of the Cheng Man Ching 37-posture form.
-Level II Introduction and practice of longer segments of the Cheng Man Ching 37-posture form.
+This class will be offered in-person or virtual, please specify when registering.
+Level II (prior approval from instructor) Introduction and practice of longer segments of the Cheng Man Ching 37-posture form.
 Prerequisite: Level I or consent of instructor.
 Both levels may be taken together.
+This class will only be offered in-person.
 About the Instructor Constance Marina completed the teacher-training certification program in 2025 from the Tree of Life Tai Chi studio in Watertown, MA.
 The Tree of Life studio was founded by Dr. Peter Wayne, the director of the Osher Center for Integrative Medicine, a collaboration between Brigham and Women’s Hospital and Harvard Medical School.
 Constance has a PhD in Romance Languages and Literatures from Harvard University and worked as a certified legal interpreter for the Massachusetts Trial Court.
 Constance looks forward to sharing her love of Tai Chi and all of the health benefits its practice offers.

 |